 I am aware that fasting is an ancient spiritual practice in many religions across the world.
 Also, Fasting gives inner strength and confidence.
 But, like most of the traditional remedies, beliefs and practices have scientific reasoning and benefits attached, I was pretty sure water fasting too would have some.
 I researched on the benefits of ‘water only fast’ and was astonished to see multiple articles on the same that stated the various benefits of ‘Water Fasting’.
 Broadly, the benefits lie on the basic belief that the human body has self-healing abilities.

-Water fasting gives improved energy and vigor, removes many mental blocks and gives clarity of mind.
+Water fasting gives improved energy and vigour, removes many mental blocks and gives clarity of mind.
 It also eliminates toxins from the body and can go a long way in preventing future illnesses.
 Fasting can improve immunity and has anti-aging benefits.
-The digestive system gets a break and thus all the energy that is used the day on a day by our digestive systems to break down foods, beverages, toxins, fats, sugars, now gets channeled to actual cleansing, detoxification, and repair of our vital organs, cells, and tissues.
+The digestive system gets a break and thus all the energy that is used the day on a day by our digestive systems to break down foods, beverages, toxins, fats, sugars, now gets channelled to actual cleansing, detoxification, and repair of our vital organs, cells, and tissues.
 Many report a certain euphoria after a day or two of water fasting.
 You’ll likely feel a certain increase in energy, as well, as you lose that slack, logy feeling.

 All the research and understanding about ‘Water Fasting’, I was naturally prompted to attempt water fasting for a day.
 I figured it wouldn’t hurt to give it a try just for a day and then post some tips from my personal experience which can be guidelines for others who wish to take this up for a day or two.